loiclec/FuzzCheck/readme.md

         "Graph"
     ]
 )
 ```

-This is a `Package.swift` file for a library that implements a graph data structure.
+This manifest:
+- has a `FuzzCheck` dependency, pinned to a specific commit (no stable version has been released yet)
+- contains one fuzz-test executable called `FuzzCheckExample`.
+Its target depends on `FuzzCheck` and `FuzzCheckTool`.
+- has a `fuzzedTargets` argument containing the targets that needs to be compiled with the `fuzzer` sanitizer
+- has a `GraphFuzzerInputGenerator` target, which defines how to mutate values of type `Graph`.
+This is required by FuzzCheck.

 It contains one fuzz test called `FuzzCheckExample`, added as a product executable.
 It has a `FuzzCheck` dependency and specifies the name of the targets that need to be instrumented for fuzz-testing with the argument `fuzzedTargets`.
 We will see later what `GraphFuzzerInputGenerator` is.

 The test itself is located inside `Sources/FuzzCheckExample/main.swift`:
 ```swift